kognifai/PoseidonNext-Framework/Developers-Getting-Started.md

-# Creating your first application on Poseidon Next
+# Creating new application on Poseidon Next